MicrosoftDocs/visualstudio-docs/docs/modeling/how-to-add-a-command-to-the-shortcut-menu.md

 ---
-title: "How to: Add a Command to the Shortcut Menu" ms.date: 11/04/2016 ms.topic: conceptual
+title: "How to: Add a command to the shortcut menu" ms.date: 11/04/2016 ms.topic: conceptual
 helpviewer_keywords: